artsandmetaphysics/goodlifeodyssey/_essays/definitions.md

 If our language is also recursive, where does meaning come from in our language?
 I think that the meaning of abstract words like consciousness is built up from more concrete words in a huge web of definitions.
 At the lowest level, the meaning of words comes directly from association with our sensory inputs and motor outputs.
 Thus, meaning bubbles up from the concrete uses at the bottom, to their more abstract uses at the top.

+The more abstract a word is—that is, the more separate from material reality a word is—the less likely a precise definition can be given for the word. {% comment %}are you sure this is true?{% endcomment %}

 Recursive definitions are especially problematic during abstract philosophical discussions.
 I have had heated conversations resolve after someone defines their words and we realize we had been agreeing all along!

 I think this is one of the reasons why many philosophical treatises begin by defining their terms.
 Philosophical definitions are different than the definitions we find in a dictionary.
 A formal definition is an intended equivalence between a word and other words.